 I obviously blocked out my stats because they don’t matter.
 I don’t want anyone comparing their stats to mine.
 But I will share with you how I did it.

 I basically did my own coaching program.
 About 4 weeks before the photo shoot I tried to focus on eating more whole foods and tried to get away from the multiple shakes a day and protein bars.
 I still had shakes and bars but not as many.
 I also tried to hit my gallon of water per day.

-Then 2 weeks out I went to the Masters and the next day to California with Scott.
+Then two weeks out I went to the Masters and the next day to California with Scott.
 Not an ideal situation when preparing for a photo shoot but it was an opportunity that I couldn’t pass up.
 I packed as much food with me as I could.
 We made healthy choices for our meals but we also allowed ourselves a few treats.
 With traveling and hiking as much as we did I did eat protein shakes and bars on this trip.
 We also ate out at least once per day.

 Once we got back from California I basically did my own 21-Day Jump Start but a shorter version.
 I followed everything that I outlined in this post.
 I switched to only whole foods and eliminated those that bloat me.
 The entire time leading up to the photo shoot I was doing the She Sweats Extreme workouts (there were a few workouts where I went back to the 12-Week Transformation since the photo shoot date kept changing).